UWCNuclear/UbuntuSetUp/README.md

 *Practical #3: Detector Efficiency and Peak Fitting*: https://www.youtube.com/watch?v=OG-s4FhOMIk

 *Practical #4: Semi-Empirical Mass Formula*: https://www.youtube.com/watch?v=B2W0OYhtddY

+# How to install Windows Subsystem for Linux (Ubuntu) on Windows 11
+**Step 1.**	Open the Windows 11 Start Menu and search "Terminal".

+**Step 2.**	In the Windows Terminal, list the available Linux distributions by pasting the following command:

+    wsl -l -o

+**Step 3.**	Install Ubuntu 22 by pasting the following command:

+    wsl --install -d Ubuntu-22.04

+**Step 4.**	When the process is complete, restart your computer.

+**Step 5.**	Set up username and password in the Ubuntu terminal.
+Do not close the window until you have a username and password set up.
+(The password does not show up as you type it.)

+You can run the install command multiple times to install several Linux distributions on your system.

+**Step 6.**	To update librairies, paste (by using the right click of your mouse pad or middle click of your mouse) the following commands in the terminal:

+    sudo apt update

+and

+    sudo apt upgrade

+These commands should be used regularly to keep your system up to date :-)

+**Step 7.**	Install the text editor "gedit" by pasting in the terminal:

+    sudo apt install gedit

+**Step 8.**	To check if a particular program is in the Ubuntu repository and install the figure editor "grace", paste the following commands in the terminal:

+    sudo apt-cache search grace

+and

+    sudo apt install grace

+***Test:*** Type "gedit" in the terminal.

+***More support:*** Google

 # How to install Windows Subsystem for Linux (Ubuntu) on Windows 10